rodinshrestha/himalayan-kitchen-marin/content/kitchen_menu/appetizers_soup_salad/samosa-chat.md

 ---
 name: Samosa Chat
-description: Samosa served on the bed of spiced chickpeas & topped with chutneys...
-Yummy!!!!
+description: Yummy, 2 samosas split in halves on the bed of spiced garbanzo beans & garnished with mint, tamarind & yoghurt
-price: $12.50
+price: $12.95
 ---